MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 The CAN communication, as well as the implemented functionality, was done in C++ and the source code can be found under the motor and battery branches respectively.
 The motors and battery requires each CAN interface (USB-CAN / ODrive adapter) to support two separate CAN busses.

+(KANSKE SKA BORT?)
+Cube Mars provided motor cables and CAN cables intertwined in one singular short cable.
+To lengthen them similar cables was soldered on both the motor cables and CAN cables respectively.
+Custom-made CAN cables was assembled by combining a [JST-GH Head](https://se.rs-online.com/web/p/wire-housings-plugs/7521731), a [JST-GH Crimp](https://se.rs-online.com/web/p/crimp-contacts/7521725), and 28 AWG cables.

 To run the program, following commands needs to be ran: source install/setup.bash -> Makes ROS nodes and messages available in the shell